swagger-api/swagger-inflector/README.md

 #### Outputs

-Your controllers can return null (void response), an object (entity), or a `io.swagger.inflector.models.ResponseContext`, which allows you to send specific error codes, headers, and an optional entity.
+Your controllers can return null (void response), an object (entity), or a `ResponseContext`, which allows you to send specific error codes, headers, and an optional entity.

 For example, if you want to return a `Pet` from a controller: